jasonstan/doomarena-lab/README.md

 **Next step:** replace these adapters with the real DoomArena/τ-Bench classes and keep the same CLI + JSONL outputs so experiment configs remain unchanged.

 ## Results

+### Results plot

+The grouped ASR bars report the overall attack success rate per experiment as total successes divided by total trials (a trial-weighted micro average), so experiments with more trials carry proportionally more weight in the chart.

 <!-- RESULTS:BEGIN -->

 ![Results summary](results/summary.svg)